 - 20 basil leaves about 1 bunch, or to taste

 - 2 tablespoons olive oil or to taste, for drizzling

 - kosher salt and pepper to taste

-- Place the balsamic vinegar in a medium saucepan over medium heat.
-Bring up to boil and then bring the heat to medium-low and simmer, stirring occasionally, for about 12 to 20 minutes, until it is thick enough to coat the back of a spoon.
+- If making the balsamic reduction, place the balsamic vinegar in a medium saucepan over medium heat.
+Bring up to boil and then bring the heat down to medium-low and simmer, stirring occasionally, for about 12 to 20 minutes, until it is thick enough to coat the back of a spoon.

 - Arrange the arugula on a plate or in a bowl with the cherry tomatoes, mozzarella balls, and fresh basil.

 - Drizzle with olive oil and about 2 tablespoons of the balsamic reduction, or to taste.

 - Season with salt and pepper and serve.

 - Choose tomatoes that are fragrant near where the stem was attached.
 You'll want tomatoes that feel heavy and don't have blemishes and dark spots.